JGrubb/ignoredbydinosaurs.com/_posts/2009-07-28-when-social-media-becomes-a-weapon.md

 The spark was with the "United Breaks Guitars" tune that's been stuck in my head all day.
 I'll ruin the surprise and tell you - she's not that impressed.
 She has some interesting reasons why =>

-<p><a href="http://outspokenmedia.com/social-media/when-social-media-becomes-a-weapon/#comments">When Social Media Becomes A Weapon</a>
+<a href="http://outspokenmedia.com/social-media/when-social-media-becomes-a-weapon/#comments">When Social Media Becomes A Weapon</a>